 - 1. Minimum lot size shall be five acres, with a minimum frontage of 250 feet at the building line. - 2.
 The minimum front yard setback requirement shall be 25 feet to the residence.
 The maximum front yard setback shall be 200 feet.
-If the front yard setback is more than 30 feet, access shall be a minimum width of 20 feet and constructed of a material to allow a fire truck to approach the dwelling and turn around.
+If the front yard setback is more than 30 feet, access shall be a minimum width of 20 feet and constructed of a material to allow a fire truck to approach the dwelling.
 The minimum side yard setback requirement shall be 10 feet, except on corner lots, where the side yard facing the road shall have a minimum setback of 25 feet.
 The minimum rear yard setback shall be 15 feet.
-All accessory buildings shall be set behind the principal residence as a front yard setback requirement. - 3.
-The dwelling shall have a minimum of finished living area of 1,000 square feet - 4.
+All accessory buildings shall be set behind the principal residence as a front yard setback requirement.
+(Ord.
+No. 6-28-94) (Ord.
+No. 10-15-03) - 3.
+The dwelling shall have a minimum of finished living area of 1,000 square feet. - 4.
 The dwelling shall have a minimum height of 10 feet and a maximum height of 30 feet, measured from the grade to the elevation of the square of the building.